bodrick/awesome/README.md

 *   [microsoft/chat-copilot](https://github.com/microsoft/chat-copilot) -
 *   [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A feature-rich GraphQL Client for all platforms.
 *   [star-history/star-history](https://github.com/star-history/star-history) - The missing star history graph of GitHub repos - https://star-history.com
-*   [githubnext/monaspace](https://github.com/githubnext/monaspace) - An innovative superfamily of fonts for code
 *   [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 AI Red teaming, pentesting, and vulnerability scanning for LLMs.
 Compare performance of GPT, Claude, Gemini, Llama, and more.
 Simple declarative configs with command line and CI/CD integration.
 *   [microsoft/inshellisense](https://github.com/microsoft/inshellisense) - IDE style command line auto complete
 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.